 This post discusses non-celiac gluten sensitivity symptoms and celiac disease symptoms and should not be construed as medical advice.
-Please consult your doctor if you suspect you have a gluten sensitivity or celiac disease.
+If you suspect you have gluten sensitivity or a gluten intolerance, please consult your doctor.
+This post contains affiliate links.
 Please read my disclosures.

-Most people think of non-celiac gluten sensitivity and celiac disease as disorders of the gut, however, what most people may not realize is that symptoms of these disorders go well beyond bloating and gas.
+Most people think of non-celiac gluten sensitivity and celiac disease as disorders of the gut, however, what most people don’t realize is that symptoms of these disorders go well beyond bloating and gas.

-In fact, there are hundreds of symptoms associated with non-celiac gluten sensitivity and celiac disease, and I’ll share many of them here today.
+In fact, there are hundreds of symptoms associated with non-celiac gluten sensitivity – also known as gluten sensitivity or gluten intolerance – and celiac disease.
+I’ll share many of those symptoms in this article.

 - The differences (and similarities) between non-celiac gluten sensitivity and celiac disease

-- Diagnostic tools used by doctors to officially diagnose both disorders
+- Reliable diagnostic tools used to diagnose gluten disorders

 Non-Celiac Gluten Sensitivity vs. Celiac Disease

-People with celiac disease also cannot tolerate gluten, however, when they eat gluten, their immune system launches an attack on the otherwise healthy tissue surrounding their small intestine.
-This autoimmune attack damages the small intestine and impairs the digestion and absorption of nutrients throughout the body.
+Individuals with celiac disease, a rare autoimmune disorder, also cannot tolerate gluten.
+When someone with celiac disease eats gluten, their immune system launches an attack on the otherwise healthy tissue surrounding their small intestine.
+This attack damages the small intestine and impairs the digestion and absorption of nutrients throughout the body.